Trump warns of 'big price' after suspected Syria gas attack

 Asked whether the US could again respond with a missile strike, White House homeland security adviser Tom Bossert told ABC television: "I wouldn't take anything off the table."

+France has repeatedly said that evidence of chemical weapons use in Syria could prompt military action and said on Sunday it would "do its duty" following the latest allegations.

-The regime and Russia both denied any use of chemical weapons as "fabrications".
+The regime, which denies all accusations of chemical weapons use, denounced the accusations as an "unconvincing broken record".

-The Russian foreign ministry called the latest reports a "provocation", warning against "military intervention under far-fetched and fabricated pretexts".
+The Russian foreign ministry called the latest reports a provocation and warned against them being used as a pretext for military action.

+"A military intervention under far-fetched and fabricated pretexts in Syria, where there are Russian soldiers at the request of the legitimate Syrian government, is absolutely unacceptable and could have the most dire consequences," it said in a statement.

 Syria's White Helmets, who act as first responders in rebel-held areas of Syria, said the attack took place late on Saturday using "poisonous chlorine gas".